the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter6.md

 this.setState({ foo: bar });
 ~~~~~~~~

-But `setState()` doesn't take an object only.
+But `setState()` doesn't take only an object.
 In its second version, you can pass a function to update the state.

 {lang=javascript}
 ~~~~~~~~